Neurophysiology: Antiquity

 Neurophysiology has been a subject of study since as early as 4,000 B.C.
 In the early B.C. years, most studies were of different natural sedatives like alcohol and poppy plants.
 In 1700 B.C., the Edwin Smith surgical papyrus was written.
 This papyrus was crucial in understanding how the ancient Egyptians understood the nervous system.
 This papyrus looked at different case studies about injuries to different parts of the body, most notably the head.
 The knowledge presents a rational and scientific approach to medicine in ancient Egypt.
 Beginning around 460 B.C., Hippocrates began to study epilepsy, and theorized that it had its origins in the brain.
 Hippocrates also theorized that the brain was involved in sensation, and that it was where intelligence was derived from.
 Hippocrates, as well as most ancient Greeks, believed that relaxation and a stress free environment was crucial in helping treat neurological disorders, that "healthy Mediterranean diet and daily moderate physical activity can prevent disease".
 In 280 B.C., Erasistratus of Chios theorized that there were divisions in vestibular processing in the brain, as well as deducing from observation that sensation was located there.

-In 177 Galen theorized that human thought occurred in the brain, as opposed to the heart as Aristotle had theorized.
+In 177 C.E.
+Galen theorized that human thought occurred in the brain, as opposed to the heart as Aristotle had theorized.
 The optic chiasm, which is crucial to the visual system, was discovered around 100 C.E. by Marinus.